-- b) Re-use of redundant or disused buildings, not in need of substantial repair or rebuilding; - c) Development that would bring back in to use and secure a suitable and sympathetic re-use of a heritage asset; - d) Agricultural and forestry dwellings for essential workers; and - e) In accordance with Policy H.04..
+- b) Re-use of redundant or disused buildings, not in need of substantial repair or rebuilding; - c) Development that would bring back in to use and secure a suitable and sympathetic re-use of a heritage asset; and - d) Agricultural and forestry dwellings for essential workers.

-5.11 In the Core Strategy Deppers Bridge is not identified as a Local Service Village but included with "all other settlements" as an area where new housing development will be restricted to small-scale community-led schemes.
-However, to ensure that new housing development is sustainable and is concentrated in Harbury village proposals for new housing development in Deppers Bridge and the open countryside will be strictly controlled.
+5.10 Deppers Bridge is not identified as a Local Service Village but included with "all other settlements" as an area where new housing development will be restricted to small-scale community-led schemes.
+To ensure that new housing development is sustainable and is concentrated in Harbury village proposals for new housing development in Deppers Bridge and the open countryside will be strictly controlled.